Take advantage of our usually mild winter and get a jump start on the upcoming gardening season.

 Mulching in winter has all the same benefits as summer mulching: reducing water loss, protecting soil from erosion and inhibiting weeds.
 An added benefit to a thick layer of mulch in your garden beds is it will help regulate soil temperatures and moisture.
 As the mulch breaks down it incorporates fresh organic material into your soil.
 Remember, 2 inches of mulch is ideal.
 Too much mulch can make it difficult for rainwater to reach plant roots.

 6. Clean and sharpen tools.

 It’s challenging to keep up with tool maintenance when gardening is in full swing.
-The quietness and slower pace of winter is a great time to stretch your tools’ lifespan by giving them the care they deserve.
+The slower pace of winter is a great time to stretch your tools’ lifespan by giving them the care they deserve.

 Tackling these tasks now will not only help your spring and summer go more smoothly, but they can also improve your garden’s health over the long term.